-Next to it, a restaurant went up, but the customers couldn't see the water.
-That would have been nice, but the builder was in a hurry and didn't have time to customize his floorplan.
+Next to it, a restaurant went up, but the customers can't see the water.
+That would have been nice, but the builder was in a hurry and didn't have time to customize his floor plan.

 Note the canopies, suggesting a merchant with apron and boater.

-There are close to a dozen restaurants.
+A dozen restaurants have come and gone, including this one.
 Steaks.
-Chili.
-Salads with iceberg lettuce and ranch dressing.
-It's hard to knock the landscaping and the brave effort to create a patio in this environment, fifty yards from a NAFTA-corridor highway, heavy with longhaul trucks.
+It's hard to knock the brave effort to create a patio in this environment, fifty yards from a NAFTA-corridor highway, heavy with 18-wheelers.
 There was even heavy-duty misting from the pergola, to cool the otherwise blistering summer days.
-The restaurant folded and was replaced by a seafood chain which got rid of the patio.
+No luck; no go.
+The restaurant was replaced by a seafood chain which itself rolled over and disappeared.

 Sometimes, when life gets a little arid, Normanites seek authentic culture.

-Entrance to same.
-Corrugated-steel tank and misdirected pump.
-The handrail is a lily-livered concession to the litigious.
+A pump theatens to douse disruptive customers.
+The handrail is a concession to the litigious.

 A triumphal arch?
 Not far short of it, especially considering that this superstore was rammed down the community's throat.
-It stands alongside Interstate 35, so passersby en route to Dallas or Kansas City can see that Norman is a plugged-in kinda place.
+It stands alongside Interstate 35, so passersby en route to Dallas or Kansas City can see that Norman is plugged-in.